 In 1819 a new Almshouse was built on the west side of the Yantic River, near the present-day Estelle Cohen Dog Park on Asylum Street.
 Over the years, both poor and mentally disabled were cared for in the facility.

-The Almshouse was rebuilt and the new facility, as appeared in 1898, is shown on the left.
+The Almshouse was rebuilt and the new facility, as appeared in 1898 is shown above.
 Upon the opening of the Norwich State Hospital for the Insane in October 1904 the mentally disturbed residents from the Almshouse were moved to the Hospital.

-Almshouse, 1898 on Asylum Street ~ Facebook ~ Curated by Dave Oat
+‘New’ Almshouse, 1898 on Asylum Street ~ colorized and posted by Bruce Noland

 The complete list of sources may be found by clicking the “Bibliography” button, and, then typing “Almshouse” in the SEARCH box.

-Two weeks after the Almshouse fire, in late March 1876, Norwich suffered a flood that caused widespread damage and loss of life.
+Two weeks after the Almshouse fire, on March 26, 1876, Norwich suffered a flood that caused widespread damage and loss of life.

 Heavy rains, over an extended period, filled the reservoirs along the Yantic, Quinebaug, and Shetucket Rivers.
 The first notice that Norwich citizens heard was the alarm of the city hall bell.
 The bell was a summons for assistance to clear the warehouses on the riverfront, as the immense volumes of water discharged from the three rivers.
 The water level of the Thames rose above the wharves and serious destruction of property resulted throughout much of downtown Norwich.